elie29/zend-di-config/docs/migration-4.0.md

 ## Breaking change

-The only BC occured in the namespace change.
+The only BC occurred in the namespace change.

 Before we used `Zend\DI\Config`, starting from 4.0, the namespace becomes `Elie\PHPDI\Config`